apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Check the example app

-Switch to the directory containing the example application; this page uses `simpleapp`:
+Switch to the directory containing the example application.

+If recreating the *simpleapp* archetype:

     cd example/application/simpleapp

+If recreating the *todoapp* archetype:

+    cd example/application/todoapp

 Update the parent `pom.xml` to reference the *released* version of Isis core and the other components.

-As of v1.6.0 this means:
+As of v1.6.0 this means updating the appropriate `<properties>`:

-    vi example/application/simpleapp/pom.xml

-and update the appropriate `<properties>`:

     <properties>
         <isis.version>1.6.0</isis.version>